Harry Frederick Recher

 Emeritus Professor Harry Frederick Recher RZS (NSW) AM (born 27 March 1938, New York City) is an Australian ecologist, ornithologist and advocate for conservation.

 Recher grew up in the United States of America.
 He studied at the State University of New York College of Forestry and received his B.S. in 1959 from Syracuse University.
 At Stanford University, ecologist Paul Ehrlich supervised his PhD on migratory shorebirds that was awarded in 1964.
 Ehrlich became a lifelong friend and mentor to Recher; also sharing his commitment to a strong sense of social responsibility of science.
 Recher held an NIH postdoctoral fellowship at the University of Pennsylvania and Princeton University.
 In his early career, Recher worked with leading American ecologists Eugene Odum and Robert McArthur.

 He moved to Australia in 1967.
-From 1968 he worked for 20 years at the Australian Museum as a Principal Research Scientist, focussing on conservation issues and the biology of forest and woodland birds.
+From 1968 he worked for 20 years at the Australian Museum as a Principal Research Scientist, focusing on conservation issues and the biology of forest and woodland birds.
 In 1988 he moved to the University of New England.
 He was also a member of the National Parks and Wildlife Service (NPWS) Scientific Advisory Committee.